merriaux/p_vehicle_detection_and_tracking/project/readme.md

 # Project conception and details

 ## features extraction
-I have tested different	kinds of features (color histogramme, reduce size image, histogram of gradient), in few color spaces (RGB, HSV, LUV, HLS, YUV and LAB).
+I have tested different	kinds of features (color histogram, reduce size image, histogram of gradient), in few color spaces (RGB, HSV, LUV, HLS, YUV and LAB).
+I plot the svc._coef to seem each feature value.
+I sort then by importance.
+With this method, I have seen that color histogram is always the less efficient to desminate our two class (car and no-car).
+And reduce size image is always lower importance than HOG.
+So I test HOG in different channels of different color spaces.
 I have obtain my best result with LAB color space and a HOG on each channel.
 The feature size is 5292 for a image of 64x64 pixels.